python-lml/lml/docs/source/design.rst

 Design idea
 =====================

-The idea started with pyexcel project which uses loosely coupled plugins to extend the capabilities of the main package.
-During its code growth, the code to load the plugin later becomes a independent library, lml.
+The idea, to load the plugins later, started with pyexcel project which uses loosely coupled plugins to extend the capabilities of the main package.
+During its code growth, the code to manage the external and internal plugins becomes a independent library, lml.

 Prior to lml, three different ways of loading external plugins have been tried. namespace package [#f1]_ comes from Python 3 or pkgutil style in Python 2 and 3.
-It allows the developer to split a bigger packages into a smaller ones and publish them separately.
-However, namespace package place strict requirements on the module's __init__.py: nothing other than name space declaration should be present.
+It allows the developer to split a bigger packages into a smaller ones and publish them separately. sphinxcontrib uses a typical namespace package based method.
+However, namespace package places a strict requirement on the module's __init__.py: nothing other than name space declaration should be present.
 It means no module level functions can be place there.
-This restriction destroy the individuality of the plugin.
+This restriction forces the plugin to be driven by the main package but the plugin cannot use the main package as its own library to do specific things.
 So namespace package was ruled out.

 The Flask extension management system was used early versions of pyexcel(=<0.21).
 This system manipulates sys.path so that your plugin package appears in the namespace